AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

 app_key.apiKey = "YOUR_APP_KEY";

 var opts = {
-  'id': [56], // [Number] | This parameter is used for finding stroies by story id.
+  'id': [3.4], // [Number] | This parameter is used for finding stories by story id.
   'title': "title_example", // String | This parameter is used for finding stories whose title contains a specfic keyword.
 It supports [boolean operators](https://newsapi.aylien.com/docs/boolean-operators).
   'body': "body_example", // String | This parameter is used for finding stories whose body contains a specfic keyword.
 It supports [boolean operators](https://newsapi.aylien.com/docs/boolean-operators).
   'text': "text_example", // String | This parameter is used for finding stories whose title or body contains a specfic keyword.
 It supports [boolean operators](https://newsapi.aylien.com/docs/boolean-operators).
   'language': ["language_example"], // [String] | This parameter is used for finding stories whose language is the specified value.
 It supports [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language codes.
   'publishedAtStart': "publishedAtStart_example", // String | This parameter is used for finding stories whose published at time is greater than the specified value.
 [Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates).
   'publishedAtEnd': "publishedAtEnd_example", // String | This parameter is used for finding stories whose published at time is less than the specified value.
 [Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates).
   'categoriesTaxonomy': "categoriesTaxonomy_example", // String | This parameter is used for defining the type of the taxonomy for the rest of the categories queries.
+You can read more about working with categories [here](https://newsapi.aylien.com/docs/working-with-categories).
   'categoriesConfident': true, // Boolean | This parameter is used for finding stories whose categories are confident.
+You can read more about working with categories [here](https://newsapi.aylien.com/docs/working-with-categories).
   'categoriesId': ["categoriesId_example"], // [String] | This parameter is used for finding stories by categories id.
+You can read more about working with categories [here](https://newsapi.aylien.com/docs/working-with-categories).
-  'categoriesLevel': [56], // [Number] | This parameter is used for finding stories by categories level.
+  'categoriesLevel': [3.4], // [Number] | This parameter is used for finding stories by categories level.
+You can read more about working with categories [here](https://newsapi.aylien.com/docs/working-with-categories).
   'entitiesTitleText': ["entitiesTitleText_example"], // [String] | This parameter is used to find stories based on the specified entities `text` in story titles.
+You can read more about working with entities [here](https://newsapi.aylien.com/docs/working-with-entities).
   'entitiesTitleType': ["entitiesTitleType_example"], // [String] | This parameter is used to find stories based on the specified entities `type` in story titles.
+You can read more about working with entities [here](https://newsapi.aylien.com/docs/working-with-entities).
   'entitiesTitleLinksDbpedia': ["entitiesTitleLinksDbpedia_example"], // [String] | This parameter is used to find stories based on the specified entities dbpedia URL in story titles.
+You can read more about working with entities [here](https://newsapi.aylien.com/docs/working-with-entities).
   'entitiesBodyText': ["entitiesBodyText_example"], // [String] | This parameter is used to find stories based on the specified entities `text` in the body of stories.
+You can read more about working with entities [here](https://newsapi.aylien.com/docs/working-with-entities).
   'entitiesBodyType': ["entitiesBodyType_example"], // [String] | This parameter is used to find stories based on the specified entities `type` in the body of stories.
+You can read more about working with entities [here](https://newsapi.aylien.com/docs/working-with-entities).
   'entitiesBodyLinksDbpedia': ["entitiesBodyLinksDbpedia_example"], // [String] | This parameter is used to find stories based on the specified entities dbpedia URL in the body of stories.
+You can read more about working with entities [here](https://newsapi.aylien.com/docs/working-with-entities).
   'sentimentTitlePolarity': "sentimentTitlePolarity_example", // String | This parameter is used for finding stories whose title sentiment is the specified value.
   'sentimentBodyPolarity': "sentimentBodyPolarity_example", // String | This parameter is used for finding stories whose body sentiment is the specified value.
   'mediaImagesCountMin': 56, // Number | This parameter is used for finding stories whose number of images is greater than or equal to the specified value.
   'mediaImagesCountMax': 56, // Number | This parameter is used for finding stories whose number of images is less than or equal to the specified value.
+  'mediaImagesWidthMin': 56, // Number | This parameter is used for finding stories whose width of images are greater than or equal to the specified value.
+  'mediaImagesWidthMax': 56, // Number | This parameter is used for finding stories whose width of images are less than or equal to the specified value.
+  'mediaImagesHeightMin': 56, // Number | This parameter is used for finding stories whose height of images are greater than or equal to the specified value.
+  'mediaImagesHeightMax': 56, // Number | This parameter is used for finding stories whose height of images are less than or equal to the specified value.
+  'mediaImagesContentLengthMin': 56, // Number | This parameter is used for finding stories whose images content length are greater than or equal to the specified value.
+  'mediaImagesContentLengthMax': 56, // Number | This parameter is used for finding stories whose images content length are less than or equal to the specified value.
+  'mediaImagesFormat': ["mediaImagesFormat_example"], // [String] | This parameter is used for finding stories whose images format are the specified value.
   'mediaVideosCountMin': 56, // Number | This parameter is used for finding stories whose number of videos is greater than or equal to the specified value.
   'mediaVideosCountMax': 56, // Number | This parameter is used for finding stories whose number of videos is less than or equal to the specified value.
-  'authorId': [56], // [Number] | This parameter is used for finding stories whose author id is the specified value.
+  'authorId': [3.4], // [Number] | This parameter is used for finding stories whose author id is the specified value.
   'authorName': "authorName_example", // String | This parameter is used for finding stories whose author full name contains the specified value.
-  'sourceId': [56], // [Number] | This parameter is used for finding stories whose source id is the specified value.
+  'sourceId': [3.4], // [Number] | This parameter is used for finding stories whose source id is the specified value.
   'sourceName': ["sourceName_example"], // [String] | This parameter is used for finding stories whose source name contains the specified value.
   'sourceDomain': ["sourceDomain_example"], // [String] | This parameter is used for finding stories whose source domain is the specified value.
   'sourceLocationsCountry': ["sourceLocationsCountry_example"], // [String] | This parameter is used for finding stories whose source country is the specified value.
 It supports [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).